alfski/ViewSyncEffect/README.md

 Shares the camera position and quaternion to a websocket relayer.

-Wraps the camera in the ThreeJS app, with a camera that is setable from a websocket and with particular fov and yaw offset.
+Wraps the camera in the ThreeJS app, with a camera that is setable from a websocket and with configurable fov and yaw offset.

 `<script src="ViewSyncEffect.js"></script>`

+`viewSyncEffect = new THREE.ViewSyncEffect( renderer );
+viewSyncEffect.setSize( window.innerWidth, window.innerHeight );`

+`viewSyncEffect.render( scene, camera );`

 FYI when reading the examples files I tend to comment with `// Alf` any major changes.

 ##How to use/implement these demo's

-Place ViewSyncEffect.js, lglion.html and lgpompei.html into the /examples/ folder in the potree distribution
+Place ViewSyncEffect.js, lglion.html and lgpompei.html into the /examples/ folder in an existing potree distribution.

 Change websocket server in ViewSyncEffect.js from `ws://192.168.0.233:3000/relay` to the URI of your websocket relay/echo service.
 Any simple websocket echo server will do the job.
 I have one in Perl. 'coz I'm oldskool.